This article was updated in June of 2025.

 - Lots of exercise and positive stimulation to help them develop into great dogs

 Any extra progress you can help make with training and good manners will increase a dog’s adoptability.
-Licari notes that some organizations partner with trainers and behavior experts to work with dogs so they’ve already learned the basics, but many dogs will still need hands-on work in their foster home, such as house-training.
-“As an ongoing foster, I couldn’t imagine not having the support of the rescue organization for everything from training questions to what happens if I have to take the dog to the vet—so potential fosters should know that while it’s certainly a commitment, they will likely have help addressing any issues that come up along the way,” Noggle adds.
+Some organizations partner with trainers and behavior experts to work with dogs—but many dogs will need hands-on work in their foster home, such as house-training.
+Ask the foster organization what resources will be available to you.

-You’ll also want to ask what the organization expects from you as far as marketing—in other words, will the shelter be taking on the full responsibility of finding the dog’s forever home, or will they be expecting you to post about the dog on social media, take dogs to adoption events, or interview potential adopters?
+You’ll also want to ask what the organization expects from you as far as marketing—in other words, will the shelter be taking on the full responsibility of finding the dog’s forever home, or will they expect you to post about the dog on social media, take the dog to adoption events, or interview potential adopters?

 A fostering checklist